jiyang-li1/Micro-polling-capstone-project/README.md

 No way to fetch the data unless manualy enter http://10.44.61.169:5000/poll/1/results
 Can not verify the admin
 Ugly ui
-Create a delete vote data for testing
+Create a delete vote data function for testing